Ty France Player Props: Mariners vs. Astros

 Ty France At The Plate

-- Ty France has nine doubles, a home run and 12 walks while batting .237.
+- France is batting .252 with nine doubles, a home run and 12 walks.

+- France will look to extend his four-game hitting streak.
+He's batting .286 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.